top of page

 other off-hours?

 Yes, you always should.
 For that reason, even club activities are not technically required.
-Most ALTs decide to volunteer anyways for club activities, but ultimately it's up to you if you were to decide to insist on either those being paid hours or not doing it.
+Most ALTs decide to volunteer anyways for club activities, but ultimately it's up to you to decide on whether to insist on those being paid hours or not doing them.
 The same goes for debate events, English camps and so on.
-You are under no obligation to volunteer for these things, and have every right to stand your ground on not doing them unless you get substitute holiday for them.
+You are under no obligation to volunteer for these things and have every right to stand your ground on not doing them unless you get substitute holiday for them.

 What will happen if I break contract and go home early?

-Depending on the circumstances that you break contract, your CO may not assist you with your move back home, including with any outstanding financial and legal issues, as they are not obliged to.
-Most likely, they would be preoccupied in trying to organise your successor and formalize the end of your contract.
+Depending on the circumstances under which you break contract, your CO may not assist you with your move back home, including with any outstanding financial and legal issues, as they are not obliged to.
+They are most likely preoccupied with trying to organize your successor and formalize the end of your contract.
 Breaking contract may also affect the relationship between your country and your school negatively.

 If your situation does require you to break contract, please feel free to reach out to the PAs to assist you in the process.